PT Indofood Sukses Makmur Tbk (OTCMKTS:PIFMY) Trading 0.5% Higher

-PT Indofood Sukses Makmur Tbk (OTCMKTS:PIFMY – Get Rating) traded up 0.5% on Wednesday .
+PT Indofood Sukses Makmur Tbk (OTCMKTS:PIFMY – Get Rating) shares traded up 0.5% during mid-day trading on Wednesday .
 The company traded as high as $21.60 and last traded at $21.60.
-253 shares changed hands during mid-day trading, a decline of 81% from the average session volume of 1,345 shares.
+253 shares were traded during mid-day trading, a decline of 81% from the average session volume of 1,345 shares.
 The stock had previously closed at $21.50.

 PT Indofood Sukses Makmur Tbk Price Performance